Arusha: More than Just a Safari Town

 You’ll See the Authentic Tanzania Way of Life

-When you visit Arusha you get the real local Tanzania experience and see how people really live in the country which you really don’t get on the conventional safari holiday experience.
+Arusha really is one of the best places to visit in Tanzania and when you visit Arusha you get the real local experience and see how people really live in the country which you really don’t get on the conventional safari holiday experience.

 People in Arusha are very friendly, and it is very funny when they constantly reiterate their cheesy selling slogans such as ‘we have the cheapest price for students’, which is actually true as everything is ridiculously cheap in Tanzania – although we weren’t always convinced by the produce on offer.